Women's Equality Party (New York): History

 In 2016, the party was led by acting chair Rachel Gold.
+In that year's presidential election, 36,292 people voted for Democratic candidate Hillary Clinton on the party's line, a little over a quarter of those who voted for Clinton on the Working Families line.
 In January 2018, Susan Zimet became chair of the party.
 Despite the change in leadership, and the fact that he was once again being challenged by a woman (Cynthia Nixon this time), the party supported Cuomo's 2018 reelection.
 The party is widely believed to still be controlled and funded by the Cuomo gubernatorial campaign as a front organization, with the party having minimal independent operations.

 The party's acronym (W.E.P.) is visually close to that of the Working Families Party (W.F.P.), a left-wing New York third party that endorsed Nixon in the Democratic primary.
 Political observers accused Cuomo of creating the party to confuse voters who may have otherwise supported the WFP.

-The WEP was described by Alexandria Ocasio-Cortez as a cynical, centrist group that endorsed male incumbents over female primary challengers like her and Cynthia Nixon.
+In 2018 prior to her election to the U.S. House of representatives Alexandria Ocasio-Cortez called the WEP a cynical, centrist group that endorsed male incumbents over female primary challengers like herself and Cynthia Nixon.

-In 2018 gubernatorial election, the party lost its automatic ballot line after failing to capture 50,000 votes for Cuomo.
+In the 2018 gubernatorial election, the party lost its automatic ballot line after failing to capture 50,000 votes for Cuomo.
 At the time it lost ballot access, it had approximately 1,100 registered members.

+While campaigning in the 2018 United States House of Representatives elections in New York, Democratic primary candidate Liuba Grechen Shirley used campaign funds to pay a caregiver for her two young children.
+The FEC ruled that federal candidates can use campaign funds to pay for child care costs that result from time spent running for office.
+Grechen Shirley became the first woman in history to receive approval to spend campaign funds on child care.
+Grechen Shirley was affiliated with the Women's Equality Party and the Working Families Party.